 There are 5 types of bones in the human body.
-These are long bones, short bones, flat bones, irregular bones and sesmoid bones.
-Below we outline the different types of bones in the human body and explain where they are foound.
-Test yourself at the bottom of the page with our interactive online flash cards.
+These are long bones, short bones, flat bones, irregular bones, and sesamoid bones.
+Here we outline the different types of bones in the human body and explain where they are found.

 Short bones are defined as being approximately as wide as they are long and have a primary function of providing support and stability with little movement.
 Examples of short bones are the Carpals and Tarsals - the wrist and foot bones.
 They consist of only a thin layer of compact, hard bone with cancellous bone on the inside along with relatively large amounts of bone marrow.

 Flat bones are as they sound, strong, flat plates of bone with the main function of providing protection to the bodies vital organs and being a base for muscular attachment.
 The classic example of a flat bone is the Scapula (shoulder blade).
-The Sternum (breast bone), Cranium (skull), os coxae (hip bone) Pelvis and Ribs are also classified as flat bones.
-Anterior and posterior surfaces are formed of compact bone to provide strength for protection with the centre consisiting of cancellous (spongy) bone and varying amounts of bone marrow.
+The Sternum (breastbone), Cranium (skull), ilium (hip bone) Pelvis and Ribs are also classified as flat bones.
+Anterior and posterior surfaces are formed of compact bone to provide strength for protection with the centre consisting of cancellous (spongy) bone and varying amounts of bone marrow.
 In adults, the highest number of red blood cells are formed in flat bones.

 These are bones in the body which do not fall into any other category, due to their non-uniform shape.
 Good examples of these are the Vertebrae, Sacrum, and Mandible (lower jaw).
 They primarily consist of cancellous bone, with a thin outer layer of compact bone.